sakshat25bas10038/Vithyarthi_Project/README.md

 #### 4) Model Training: Run the cell containing the Logistic Regression training block (Data Split, Scaling, Training, and Evaluation).
 This output includes the final model accuracy (e.g., Accuracy Score: 0.8265)
 #### 5) Prediction & Visualization (Section 3): Run the final cells to generate the predicted results and display the Magnitude vs. Depth scatter plot

+## Instructions on Testing
+The testing approach for this classification model is quantitative and integrated directly into MODEL TRAINING SECTION of the notebook.
+The model is tested against 20% of the data that it has never seen (unseen test set) to ensure generalization.

+### The user must examine the output of Model Training, specifically the MODEL EVALUATION ON TEST DATA block, to verify the following metrics:-
+#### 1) Accuracy Score: Confirms the overall proportion of correctly classified events (target goal is 0.82).
+#### 2) Classification Report: Assesses performance for each class (Tsunami [1] vs. No Tsunami [0]).
+Key metrics to check are:
+##### Recall for Class 1 (Tsunami): Measures how many actual tsunami events the model successfully identified (critical for an early warning system).
+##### Precision for Class 1 (Tsunami): Measures how many of the model's 'Tsunami' predictions were actually correct (important to minimize false alarms).
+#### 3) Confusion Matrix: Provides a raw count breakdown of True Positives (correctly predicted tsunami), True Negatives, False Positives (false alarms), and False Negatives (missed tsunamis).
+The goal is to minimize False Negatives.